anth0nieto/calculator_project/PROMPTS.md

 of new bugs in a deliverable whose brief explicitly asks to prioritise correctness over extra features, and an asymmetry with a backend that accepts one binary operation.

-**Documentation claiming more than the code does.** The generated README drafts included a `GET /health` endpoint that did not exist, labelled the backend "Clean Architecture" when the structure deliberately doesn't follow that taxonomy, and quoted an error message (`"cannot divide by zero"`) that did not match the sentinel in `calculator.go`.
-All three removed or corrected.
-The last one is the same string-coupling problem described in limitation 1 — it reached the documentation before it reached production.
+**Documentation claiming more than the code does.** The generated README drafts labelled the backend "Clean Architecture" when the structure deliberately doesn't follow that taxonomy, and quoted an error message (`"cannot divide by zero"`) that didn't match the sentinel in `calculator.go`.
+Both corrected.
+The second is the same string-coupling problem described in limitation 1 — it reached the documentation before it could reach production.

 **Redundant assertions in generated tests.** Two component tests asserted `expect(element).toBeTruthy()` on an element that had already rendered, which can never